 Common Probability Distributions

-This Compendium describes distributions appropriate for the modeling of random data.
+This Compendium describes distributions appropriate for modeling "random" observations.
 Although similar summaries may be found in textbooks, this reference exhibits some unusual features, viz.,

 - All formulas are shown in their fully-parametrized form, not the standard form.

 - Many of the formulas given are seldom described.